Call the Shellfish Biotoxin Hotline before harvesting

 Bay clams

-Always check the ODFW website for season openings, rules and licensing requirements for recreational harvesting and recreational crab seasons.
+Always check the Oregon Department of Fish and Wildlife (ODFW) website for season opening and closing dates, rules and licenses for sport harvest of crab.
 Call the ODFW Newport Office at 541-867-4741.

-It is always recommended you eviscerate the crab and discard the "butter" (viscera or guts) prior to cooking.
-When whole crab are cooked in liquid, domoic acid may leach into the cooking liquid.
-It is recommended you discard the cooking liquid, and do not use it in other dishes, such as sauces, broths, soups, stews, stocks, roux, dressings, etc. The consumption of crab viscera is not recommended.
+Always gut the crab and throw away the "butter" (guts) prior to cooking.
+When whole crab are cooked in liquid, domoic acid may seep into the cooking liquid and then into the meat.
+Throw away the cooking liquid, and do not use it in other dishes, such as sauces, broths, soups, stews, stocks, roux, dressings, etc. Do not eat the 'butter' (guts) of the crab.

 Scallops

 Scallops are not being sampled for biotoxins at this time.
-Due to potential biotoxins, consuming whole scallops is not recommended.
-However, the scallop adductor muscle does not accumulate biotoxins and may be safe for consumption.
+Do not eat whole scallops because they can contain biotoxins.
+However, the scallop adductor muscle does not build up biotoxins and may be safe to eat.

 Commercial shellfish

-If you think you have become ill from consuming shellfish seek medical assistance and contact your local health department to report your illness.
+If you think you have become ill from eating shellfish see your doctor and contact your county health department to report your illness.

 Oregon Coast softshell clam advisory